ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling: Methodology

 This section illustrates the detailed structure of a single ModeSeq layer, which consists of a Memory Transformer module and a Context Transformer module.
 Stacking multiple ModeSeq layers can further improve the performance via iterative refinement, which will be discussed in \cref{sec:multi}.

-\textbf{Routine.} We introduce the decoding procedure of the $\ell$-th ModeSeq layer, with the right-hand side of \cref{fig:modeseq} depicting the first layer (\ie, $\ell=1$).
+\textbf{Routine.} We introduce the decoding procedure of the $\ell$-th ModeSeq layer, with the right-hand side of \cref{fig:modeseq} depicting the first layer (\ie, $\ell=1$) for a single agent.
+Note that the computation graph of the layer can be executed for multiple agents in parallel.
 The layer is designed to recurrently output a sequence of mode embeddings $[\bm{m}_1^{(\ell)},\ldots,\bm{m}_K^{(\ell)}]$, where we slightly complicate the notation of modes with a superscript that identifies the layer index.
 The input of the layer includes the scene embedding $\Psi$ yielded by the encoder and the mode embeddings produced by the $(\ell-1)$-th decoding layer, \ie, $[\bm{m}_1^{(\ell-1)},\ldots,\bm{m}_K^{(\ell-1)}]$.
-Since the latter does not apply to the first layer, we introduce an embedding $\bm{e} \in \mathbb{R}^D$ to serve as the output of the ``$0$-th layer'', which is randomly initialized at the beginning of training.
+Since the latter input does not apply to the first layer, we introduce an embedding $\bm{e} \in \mathbb{R}^D$ to serve as the output of the ``$0$-th layer'', which is randomly initialized at the beginning of training.
 The same learnable $\bm{e}$ is shared across the $K$ input embeddings of the first layer: Before starting the decoding, we create an empty sequence $\Omega_0^{(\ell)} = [\,]$ with the subscript and superscript indicating the $0$-th decoding step and the $\ell$-th layer, respectively.
 This sequence will be used to keep track of the mode embeddings produced at various steps.
-At the $t$-th decoding step, we employ a Memory Transformer module and a Context Transformer module to update $\bm{m}_{t}^{(\ell-1)}$ to become $\bm{m}_{t}^{(\ell)}$, leveraging the information in the memory bank $\Omega_{t-1}^{(\ell)}$ and the scene embedding $\Psi$.
-The output mode embedding $\bm{m}_{t}^{(\ell)}$ is then pushed to the end of the sequence $\Omega_{t-1}^{(\ell)}$ to obtain $\Omega_{t}^{(\ell)} = [\bm{m}_1^{(\ell)},\ldots,\bm{m}_{t}^{(\ell)}]$, which will serve as the input at the $(t+1)$-th decoding step.
+At the $k$-th decoding step, we employ a Memory Transformer module and a Context Transformer module to update $\bm{m}_{k}^{(\ell-1)}$ to become $\bm{m}_{k}^{(\ell)}$, leveraging the information in the memory bank $\Omega_{k-1}^{(\ell)}$ and the scene embedding $\Psi$.
+The output mode embedding $\bm{m}_{k}^{(\ell)}$ is then pushed to the end of the sequence $\Omega_{k-1}^{(\ell)}$ to obtain $\Omega_{k}^{(\ell)} = [\bm{m}_1^{(\ell)},\ldots,\bm{m}_{k}^{(\ell)}]$, which will serve as the input at the $(k+1)$-th decoding step.
 After going through $K$ decoding steps, we use a prediction head to transform each of the mode embeddings stored in $\Omega_K^{(\ell)}$ into a specific trajectory and a corresponding confidence score via MLPs.
 The following paragraphs detail the modules constituting a ModeSeq layer and discuss the differences between our approach and other alternatives.